 Students seeking second degrees and students with double majors are monitored like any other students under this policy.
 If or when the students were to exceed the maximum time frames allowed for their respective programs, they can appeal.

 As previously referenced, both the cumulative GPA and the completion percentage components of SAP are monitored on an annual basis.
 Students who fail to meet these requirements are placed on Suspended status and notified at the end of the spring term.

 Maximum time frame is reviewed at the end of each term.

 Students who become ineligible for assistance can re-establish their eligibility in one of two ways:

 The Appeal Form is available on the web and may also be picked up at the Student Service Center (SSC) located in the lobby of the Student Academic Services Building.
 The Appeal Form must be submitted with supporting documentation of the mitigating or extenuating circumstances that negatively impacted the student’s ability to meet SAP.
 The Appeal Form and supporting documentation must be submitted together at the SSC or a regional campus financial aid office by the deadline date published on the Appeal Form.
 Exceptions to the deadline can be made based on mitigating circumstances.

-The appeal documents are reviewed for completion by a staff member before forwarding to the Student Financial Aid office for final review and the appeal decision.
+The appeal documents are reviewed for completion by a staff member before forwarding to Student Financial Aid for final review and the appeal decision.
 Complete appeals are reviewed within two weeks of submission and students are notified.
-Students who have their appeals granted are reinstated for financial aid eligibility on a Conditional status and given an academic plan which outlines the standards they must meet each term to mintain COnditional status.
+Students who have their appeals granted are reinstated for financial aid eligibility on a Probation status and given an academic plan which outlines the standards they must meet each term to maintain Probation status.
 Students will remain on Probation status for the length of their academic plan provided they meet the conditions of their academic plan each term.

 The decision of the Appeals Committee is final.